 The following topic headings lead to relevant studies on gender bias in science and research.
 This is a selection of study results, which does not claim to be exhaustive.
 The thematic arrangement introduces the respective focal points and provides a brief summary of the current research situation.
 Apart from a few exceptions, research on gender bias takes place in the Anglo-Saxon-speaking world, and most of the research literature is also written in English.
-The Kirwan Institute for the Study of Race and Ethnicity at Ohio State University has been publishing an annually updated overview of new studies on implicit bias in “State of the Science: Implicit Bias Review” since 2013.
+The Kirwan Institute for the Study of Race and Ethnicity at Ohio State University published an annually updated overview of new studies on implicit bias in “State of the Science: Implicit Bias Review” from 2013 to 2017.

 Gender bias can be found in letters of recommendation: Women are usually described as community-oriented and communicative, while men are described as powerful and decisive.
 The attributes for women have a negative effect on recruitment decisions.
 Similarly, teaching skills of women are emphasized in letters of recommendation, while in those of men their research skills are emphasized.
 In terms of language, letters of recommendation for women also show the use of numerous negative words that express doubts, generally less recognition of words that pay tribute, and negative, unfathomable statements.
 The proportion of text passages with explicit reference to intellectual brilliance in letters of recommendation for women is also much lower than in those for men.